Jeff George

-Jeffrey Scott George (born December 8, 1967) is an American former football quarterback who played in the National Football League (NFL) for 14 seasons.
-He played college football at the University of Illinois at Urbana–Champaign, where he won the Sammy Baugh Trophy, and was selected first overall by the Indianapolis Colts in the 1990 NFL Draft.
-A member of seven teams during his career, George helped the Atlanta Falcons in 1995 and the Minnesota Vikings in 1999 reach the playoffs and led the league in passing yards during the 1997 season with the Oakland Raiders.
-George's NFL tenure would also be marked by frequent conflicts with coaches and management, which resulted in his departure from most of his teams.
+Jeffrey Scott George (born December 8, 1967) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+He played college football for the Illinois Fighting Illini, winning the Sammy Baugh Trophy, and was selected first overall by the Indianapolis Colts in the 1990 NFL draft.
+A member of seven NFL teams, George helped the Atlanta Falcons in 1995 and the Minnesota Vikings in 1999 reach the playoffs and led the league in passing yards in 1997 with the Oakland Raiders.
+George's NFL career would also be marked by frequent conflicts with coaches and management, which resulted in his departure from most of his teams.

 Early life

-George was born in Indianapolis, Indiana.
+George was born in Indianapolis, Indiana, to an Arab-American family.
 He attended Warren Central High School, where he received the Dial Award for the national high school scholar-athlete of the year in 1985 and was the first Gatorade National Player of the Year.
-He attended Purdue University and the University of Illinois.
+George attended Purdue and the University of Illinois at Urbana–Champaign.

 College career

 George transferred after a year at Purdue when the coach who recruited him, Leon Burtnett, resigned.
 Burtnett's replacement was Fred Akers, who had been known for his teams that used a run-heavy option type offense that required a more mobile quarterback.
 George subsequently committed to the University of Miami, but he backed out when coach Jimmy Johnson would not guarantee him a starting job.
 George stayed at Illinois for two years, leaving with a year of eligibility remaining after being assured he would be drafted as one of the first five picks of the NFL draft (he was picked No. 1 overall).

-He would finish his college career with 6,212 yards, to go with 35 touchdowns and 35 interceptions.
+George would finish his college career with 6,212 yards, to go with 35 touchdowns and 35 interceptions, and most notably, an MVP performance against the Virginia Cavaliers in the 1990 Florida Citrus Growers Association Florida Citrus Bowl.
 In 1989, his final year as a college player, he threw for 2,738 yards, with 22 TD vs 12 INT.

 Professional career

 Indianapolis Colts

-The Colts traded up to draft George, making him the first pick in the 1990 draft, and signed him to the richest rookie contract in NFL history at the time (worth a total of $15 million).
+The Colts traded up to draft George, making him the first pick in the 1990 NFL draft, and signed him to the richest rookie contract in NFL history at the time (worth a total of $15 million).
 George threw 46 interceptions to 41 touchdowns and lost 35 of his 49 career starts as a Colt; his only winning season with the Colts was 1992, during which he played ten games and threw 15 interceptions to seven touchdowns.
 Before the 1993 season, he refused to report to training camp and only returned to the team when Jim Irsay made it clear that George would have to pay a huge penalty fee for breach of contract if he did not get back to work.
 The Colts traded George to the Atlanta Falcons after the 1993 season.